Cranium Command: Music

-Composer David Newman, who had previously worked with Rees on "The Brave Little Toaster" and "Back to Neverland" (a short about animation at Disney-MGM Studios starring Walter Cronkite and Robin Williams) wrote the show's music score.
+Composer David Newman, who had previously worked with Rees on The Brave Little Toaster and "Back to Neverland" (a short about animation at Disney-MGM Studios) wrote the show's music score.
 The pre-show's score evokes the tone of military marching music, but becomes more orchestral in the main show.
 Unlike most music created for theme park attractions, there are multiple leitmotifs more in common with a fuller film score.
 In an interview, Newman briefly cited that it was a lot of fun, much like his other projects with Rees.

 Reception and legacy

 Cranium Commands opening was largely overshadowed by its sister attraction in Wonders of Life, the flight simulator thrill ride Body Wars.
 (Epcot's first) It also happened to have a poor location, tucked away in the back obscured by many other exhibits.
-Still, the attraction was regarded then and for almost the entire pavilion's lifespan as its "hidden gem" for its wit, charm, self-aware humor and fast-paced nature.
-The "Unofficial Guide to Walt Disney World" book series even termed the attraction as "Epcot's hidden gem," stating "Epcot and Walt Disney World could use a lot more of this type of humor."
+The attraction was still well-regarded then and for almost the entire pavilion's lifespan for its humor and fast-paced nature.
+The "Unofficial Guide to Walt Disney World" book series termed the attraction as "Epcot's hidden gem," stating "Epcot and Walt Disney World could use a lot more of this type of humor."
 It remains beloved by many Disney fans a decade after its closure.
-Jerry Rees even stated that out of the record-setting 13 theme park attractions he helmed for Disney, Cranium Command was at the top of the list of the ones he most loved working on, so much so that for years afterward he unsuccessfully tried to get a feature film made shot entirely from a man's point-of-view.
+Jerry Rees stated that out of the record-setting 13 theme park attractions he did for Disney, Cranium Command was at the top of the list of the ones he most enjoyed working on, so much so that for years afterward he unsuccessfully tried to get a feature film made shot entirely from a man's point-of-view.

 A "Cranium Command" trading pin featuring Buzzy was released in 2012 in tribute of Epcot's 30th anniversary and a Vinylmation twin pack featuring Buzzy and General Knowledge was released in 2014.

 The attraction never changed over the course of its 17-year lifespan, aside from the entrance marquee.
-Upon opening, the entrance advertised the famous live-action comedians featured in the show but did not stick out much.
-In the mid-90s, it was remodeled to a much more theatrical appearance, focusing more on the militaristic and animated portions of the show, proudly featuring General Knowledge and Buzzy.
+Upon opening, the entrance advertised the live-action comedians featured in the show.
+In the mid-90s, it was remodeled to a more theatrical appearance, focusing more on the militaristic and animated portions of the show, featuring General Knowledge and Buzzy.